michaelawenner/seismic_records_of_ground_tilt/README.md

 Seismic data of the Volcán de Fuego, Guatemala is not publically available.
 Addtionally, force plate data of Illgraben is also not publically available.
 All other data can be found in the data directory.

+*I am still in the process of uploading and adjusting all the code to the clean data structure.
+I apologize for any inconveniences!*

 ## Prerequisites